-Analyzes, designs, tests and evaluates network systems, such as local area networks (LAN), wide area networks (WAN), Internet, intranet, and other data communications systems.
+Designs and implements computer and information networks, such as local area networks (LAN), wide area networks (WAN), intranets, extranets, and other data communications networks.
 Performs network modeling, analysis, and planning.
-Researches and recommends network and data communications hardware and software.
-Includes telecommunications specialists who deal with the interfacing of computer and communications equipment.
-May supervise computer programmers.
+May also design network and computer security measures.
+May research and recommend network and data communications hardware and software.

 This career is part of the Information Technology cluster Network Systems pathway.